RuinanLin/public_notes/ysyx/missing-semester/editors-vim.md

 		因此，可以在`~/.vimrc`中进行配置：

+			" --------------- vim-easymotion ---------------

-			" Set vim-easymotion's <Leader> as a space, which has not been mapped and is easy to reach on a keyboard. let mapleader = " "
+			" Set vim-easymotion's <Leader> as a space, which has not been mapped and is " easy to reach on a keyboard. let mapleader = " "

 			" Disable default mappings
 			let g:EasyMotion_do_mapping = 0

+			" Turn on case-insensitive feature
+			let g:EasyMotion_smartcase = 1

 			" Manually map the motions in order to enable one <Leader> and overwin motions nmap <Leader>w <Plug>(easymotion-overwin-w)